siglun/bible-references/README.md

 whereas there are a number of favourates which is cited 50-60 in the corpus.

-What you find below is an outline of an analysis of bible references in his works.
+What you find below is an outline of my analysis of of his bible references from a technical point of view.
+Eventually there will appear a detailed paper here.
+I hope.

 ## Prerequisites